masteris777/params-js/README.md

 ```

+## Example2:
-## Example2: values to be passed via command line, as environment parameters, or prompted
+Values to be passed via command line, as environment parameters, or prompted

 ```json
 {